Camp Aguinaldo: History

 Camp Aguinaldo was established on January 11, 1935, as Camp Murphy, including Zablan Field, which acted as an airstrip.
+It was then part of San Juan, Rizal.
 It was named in honor of the first American High Commissioner to the Philippines Frank Murphy.
 It was renamed Camp General Emilio Aguinaldo in 1965, after the first president of the Philippines.
 The Philippine Constabulary General Service Battalion was the first to use the camp in January 1935.
 In December of that year, the National Defense Act paved the way for the formation of the Philippine Army.
 It also designated the Philippine Constabulary as the Army Constabulary Division, which maintains its peacekeeping mission under the DND.

 In June 1938, the Army Constabulary Division was separated from the Philippine Army and was reformed to become the National Police Force under the Department of Interior.

 After World War II, Camp Murphy was divided into two camps—Camp Crame and Camp Aguinaldo.
 The Zablan Field's former Japanese runways now forms the roads of White Plains Avenue and a portion of Katipunan Avenue, just in front of White Plains subdivisions.
+The camp was transferred to the jurisdiction of Quezon City in 1941, and briefly became part of the City of Greater Manila, resulting from Quezon City's merger with Manila and several Rizal towns, from 1942 to 1945.

+During the EDSA Revolution in February 1986, Camp Aguinaldo, along with Camp Crame, were targeted by the Reform the Armed Forces Movement (RAM) - a cabal of disgruntled officers of the Armed Forces of the Philippines (AFP) led by RAM founder Col. Gringo Honasan as key strategic facilities to restrict counteroffensive from Marcos-loyal troops as a part of a coup attempt against Ferdinand and Imelda Marcos, however the coup was quickly uncovered and was ultimately aborted.

 On November 21, 2013, Civic Groups and Volunteers were to be transferred to Camp Emilio Aguinaldo from Villamor Air Base in Pasay.
 It was done to give more storage spaces for those who were part of Oplan Salubong.
 All relief supports including food, medical and transportation services were to be transferred to Camp Aguinaldo together with the DSWD in the benefit of Typhoon Yolanda survivors.